Saint Louis Dominican LaityQueen of the Most Holy Rosary Chapter

 - Formation: 3:00 – 3:45

 We hope to see you there!

-We are currently studying “Catherine of Sienna: Doctor of the Church” written by Giacinto D’Urso O.P.
+We are currently studying “10 Wonders of the Rosary” written by Fr.
+Donald Calloway, MIC.
 A copy can be found here on Amazon:

 Visit En Route Books and Media and WCAT Radio – a publishing house and a radio station founded by a Lay Dominican with the intellectual, human, spiritual and pastoral formation of our Dominican family in mind.
 En Route Books and Media has published over 120 Catholic books since 2014, and WCAT Radio has produced over five thousand hours of programming since 2016.
 Make the time to read a book or listen to a radio series promoting our Catholic faith! – Dr. Sebastian Mahfood, OP, Publisher and Producer

 We’d like to thank The Association of Hebrew Catholics for not only sponsoring this website, but also for their dedication to spreading the Good News that the Messiah has come and brought about His New Covenant for all.
 Starting on March 8th, they will be hosting a lecture series lead by Dr. Lawrence Feingold called “The Sacramental Economy”, which will go over the Jewish roots of our Catholic Sacraments.
 Click here to sign up and read more about them!

 “Do not think that I am come to destroy the law, or the prophets.
 I am not come to destroy, but to fulfill.” — Matthew 5:17, Douay-Rheims Translation